Wave-Play/robo.js/docs/docs/basics/states.md

 In this example, the data is tagged with both the server ID and the user ID, creating a highly organized and collision-free storage system in memory.

 -->

+## Opting for States over Flashcore

+Opt for States when handling data that's needed temporarily or within a single session.
+States excel in scenarios where speed is crucial and data doesn't need to survive a Robo shutdown.

+- **Speed & Synchronicity:** Immediate updates and access, ideal for data requiring quick interactions.
+- **Session-Specific Data:** Perfect for temporary, transient data not meant to be stored long-term.
+- **In-Memory Storage:** Operates using RAM, ensuring rapid data manipulation.
+- **Data Type Flexibility:** Can store diverse data types, including complex objects and classes.